AMWA-TV/nmos-testing/ReadMe.md

 ```

 This tool provides a simple web service which is available on `http://localhost:5000`.
 Provide the URL of the relevant API under test (see the detailed description on the webpage) and select a test from the checklist.
-The result of the the test will be shown after a few seconds.
+The result of the test will be shown after a few seconds.

 ## External dependencies:
 -   Python 3